JingFatt/staff_detection/README.md

 # Staff Detection System

 ## Project Description
-This project is designed to detect staff members in videos, track their positions, and optionally save cropped images of each detected staff member.
-The system leverages the YOLOv26 models for real-time detection, providing coordinates and confidence scores for each frame.
+This project is designed to detect staff members in videos, track their positions, and optionally save cropped images of each staff member detected.
+The system leverages the [YOLOv26](https://docs.ultralytics.com/models/yolo26/#supported-tasks-and-modes) models for real-time detection, providing coordinates and confidence scores for each frame.
 This can be used for security monitoring, staff verification, or attendance systems.

 ---